 Leased line availability in the UK

-As you can see, dedicated leased lines can be vital to business users, as well as educational, healthcare, and government buildings.
+Dedicated leased lines can be vital to business users, as well as educational, healthcare, and government buildings.

 Leased line speeds

-Leased lines are available in a variety of packages, usually based around the Ethernet Access Direct (EAD), Ethernet First Mile (EFM) and Ethernet over Fibre (EoFTTC) protocols.
+Leased lines are available in a variety of packages, usually based around the Ethernet Access Direct (EAD), Ethernet First Mile (EFM), and Ethernet over Fibre (EoFTTC) protocols.

-Leased lines do not necessarily have to offer ultrafast broadband.
-The important part of a leased line is that it is dedicated and uncontented, but not every business needs gigabit fibre.
-For example, BT business broadband offers leased lines with speeds from 10Mb up to an incredible 10Gb.
+Leased lines don’t necessarily have to offer ultrafast broadband speeds.
+The critical part of a leased line is that it is dedicated and uncontended, but not every business needs a 1Gb fibre connection.

 Do I need a leased line?

-By this stage if should be obvious whether you need a leased line broadband connection.
-These types of connections are intended for commercial usage, and while they can be installed in homes it would be entirely unnecessary.
+By this stage, it should be evident whether you need leased line internet access.
+These types of services are intended for commercial usage, and while they can be installed in homes, it would be entirely unnecessary.

-Many businesses can also get by with the same types of services as home users, especially smaller businesses which don't have specialised requirements or a large number of employees.
+Many organisations can get by with the same types of services as home users, especially smaller businesses that don't have special requirements or a large number of employees.
 Conventional business broadband deals are affordable and fast enough for many tasks.

-Consider a leased line if:
+You should consider a leased line if:

-- Your business activities require a dedicated line
+- Your business activities require a dedicated line with guaranteed performance.

-- You have multiple users connected all day
+- You have multiple users connected 24/7.

-- You require a fast, resilient network connection
+- You require a fast, resilient network connection.

 You don't need a leased line if:

-- You're just looking for home broadband
+- You're just looking for home broadband and Wi-Fi.

 How do I get a leased line?

 The best way to get a leased line is to get in touch with your preferred ISP's business sales department.
 However, before you do this, take the time to do some research into customer service and installation times.
-You should also investigate what the fastest speed is available in your area.
+You should also investigate what the fastest speed is in your postcode.